-The European Commission has been trying for years to get tech companies to adopt a single, standardized wall charger, but the effort has gone well.
+The European Commission has been trying for years to get tech companies to adopt a single, standardized wall charger, but the effort has not gone well.

 But that’s not stopping the European Union’s EC from trying again in 2020.
 The news started circulating earlier this month that the European Commission was working on a way to get Apple to drop the Lightning port altogether, but that’s not exactly the case.
 Even if Apple is sort of arguing that same thing in its latest complaint against the EC’s plan.